aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-Gets or sets the decimal separator for formatting/parsing numeric values.
+the decimal separator for formatting/parsing numeric values.
 Default is the decimal separator of current Region.

 **Returns:**
 char